rogersteffen/propensity_to_buy/README.md

 ## Overview

-I'm demonstrating the various levels of sophistication (and perhaps accuracy) of a propensity to buy model.
+I'm exploring increasing levels of sophistication for a propensity to buy model and measuring the results.

 The data is sourced from Kaggle: https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/